HanoverStatsLabs/resources/labs/Lab7Instructions.md

     fit1 <- lm(mort_rate~own_rate, data=guns)
     coefficients(fit1)
     r1 <- cor(mort_rate~own_rate, data=guns)
-    r1      # prints the correlation
-    r1^2    # prints the "r-squared"
+    c("r"=r1, "rsquared"=r1^2)
     ```

     The last two numbers in the printout are the correlation $r$ and its square $r^2$ respetively.
-The two previous values are the intercept and slope for the linear model.
+The two previous numbers are the intercept and slope for the linear model.

     a.
 Write the equation of the linear model.
     b.
 Assess how well the linear model fits the data.
 Explain.